 “Wow, who knew this existed outside the Sahara desert!”
 Josh said as we gazed up at the towering sand dunes, the tallest in North America reaching upwards of 750 feet.
 But it’s not just one dune…it’s the many dunes of varying height which shift with the strong winds and make this massive “dunefield” of over 30 square miles so fascinating.
-Visiting Great Sand Dunes National Park had been on our list for a while, so we were really excited to spend some time camping nearby the sand dunes and exploring the area with Hana (since we heard it’s super dog-friendly!).
+Visiting Great Sand Dunes National Park had been on our National Park checklist for a while, so we were really excited to spend some time camping in our RV nearby the sand dunes and exploring the area with Hana (since we heard it’s super dog-friendly!).

 The Great Sand Dunes National Park in Colorado

 Colorado is home to some pretty amazing scenery, as we’ve discovered since living here.
 In fact, I never realized there was a Great Sand Dunes National park until we moved here!
 I’m not sure how I had never heard of it before, but it is a bit off the main tourist path.

 Located in south-central Colorado, the park is nestled in the San Luis Valley between 2 mountain ranges just north of the town of Alamosa.
 The valley floor is over 8,000 feet in elevation, and is the highest and driest valley in north America.
 Winds blow quite heavily through the valley, and they take sand from the western mountains and in the valley and carry it east – where it ultimately rests against the Sangre de Cristo Mountains on the east side of the valley.